kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 > **Note:** If your page took few more minutes while loading??
 DONOT PANIC.
 This is because JSX needs to be compiled to javascript.

-But oops things still donot work.
+>But OOPS things still donot work.

 You know why??
 This is because babel needs to be told what script it should compile.